 24. African Cuckoo

-The African cuckoo is a species of cuckoo that belongs to the family Cuculidae.
+The African cuckoo is a cuckoo species belonging to the family Cuculidae.
 It is found in Sub-Saharan Africa, where it migrates within the continent.
-Generally, it arrives and breeds in any one locality during the rainy season.
+Generally, it arrives and breeds in any locality during the rainy season.

 The African cuckoo is an intrepid traveler, following the rains in its quest for suitable nesting and feeding grounds.